Generative Neural Operators through Diffusion Last Layer: Related Work and Discussion

-\paragraph{Generative Models in Function Spaces.} Recent work formulates diffusion and flow-matching directly over \emph{function-valued} random variables to obtain discretization-robust generative models \cite{Lim23, Kerrigan23, Kerrigan24, Lim25, Shi25}.
-While DLL performs diffusion in a finite-dimensional coefficient space, it still induces a conditional distribution on $u\in\mathcal{U}$ via the input-dependent basis, and thus can be viewed as a conditional function generative model implemented through an efficient latent coefficient parameterization.
+\paragraph{Generative Models in Function Spaces.} A closely related line of work formulates diffusion and flow matching directly over \emph{function-valued} random variables to obtain discretization-robust generative models, using Gaussian-process, Hilbert-space, or function-space score-matching constructions \cite{Lim23, Kerrigan23, Kerrigan24, Lim25, Shi25}.
+Spectral diffusion processes are particularly related to DLL because they model functional data through coefficients in a fixed spectral or KL-type basis \cite{Phillips22}.
+DLL shares the coefficient space viewpoint, but learns an input dependent basis through a neural operator backbone and performs conditional flow matching over the resulting coefficients.
+Thus, DLL can be viewed as a conditional function space generative model with a coefficient parameterization learned through a neural operator, rather than a fully infinite-dimensional diffusion model.

+\paragraph{Neural Processes.} Neural processes provide a probabilistic framework for learning distributions over functions from context observations and predicting at target locations \cite{Garnelo18a, Garnelo18b}.
+Subsequent variants improve predictive correlations, equivariance, scalability, and spatiotemporal modeling through Gaussian, convolutional, diffusion-based, transformer-based, and spectral constructions \cite{Bruinsma21, Gordon20, Dutordoir23, Ashman25, Mohseni2025}.
+This family of methods is closely related to DLL in its emphasis on probabilistic function modeling and uncertainty-aware prediction.
+DLL brings a similar perspective to operator learning by using a coefficient representation and learning a conditional generative model over output functions.
+While neural processes are typically formulated around context-to-target prediction, DLL focuses on operator learning, where the conditioning variable is an input function and the target is the corresponding output field distribution.

 \paragraph{Weight Space Uncertainty.} A complementary route to uncertainty quantification models randomness in parameter space.
 Bayesian neural networks infer a posterior over weights, often via variational methods, to capture epistemic uncertainty \cite{Blundell15}.
 For scalability, Bayesian last-layer models restrict posterior inference to the final layer while learning a deterministic feature extractor \cite{Kristiadi20, Watson21, Harrison24}.
 More recently, diffusion models have been used to learn expressive distributions over network weights and enable sampling in weight space \cite{Erkocc23, Xie24}.
 In contrast, DLL keeps the backbone deterministic and models uncertainty in a low-dimensional output representation, targeting aleatoric variability while remaining complementary to weight-space approaches.